fahaddalwai/DNotes/README.md

 # ToDoDapp
-A task list application built using web3.js to demonstrate contracts in solidity🚀
+A task list application built using web3.js to demonstrate smart contracts in ethereum using solidity🚀